Machtan/friendlytoml/README.md

 Additionally, it writes lines in the target until it fails.
 This means that it might generate incomplete TOML files if you do not handle exceptions, but at the same time shows you exactly in which point it failed, and gives you an amount of debug information to work with, in case your structures were faulty to begin with.

+\* _With multiline strings, the output shows the right line number and offset, but the wrong 'content'... sorry_

 ## Note

 Since I tried to make this able to store more data types than what is reasonable for the specification (data structures with recursive references, like in YAML), the writer presently caches all data structures that it has written... this is probably quite inefficient for memory usage, so **Be Warned**.